-A bigfile tablespace (BFT) contains only one very large file (can be as large as 128 terabytes).

-The main benefit is easier management of tablespaces and their datafiles.
+- A bigfile tablespace (BFT) contains only one very large file (can be as large as 8 to 128 terabytes depending on block size). - The main benefit is easier management of tablespaces and their datafiles in very large databases (VLDB).
+All operations that were performed on data files in previous releases can now be performed on BFT tablespaces.
+For example: ALTER TABLESPACE ...